sunsern/scdi-api/upload/readme.md

 #### Request parameters

-`{partNumber}` can be anything between 1-10,000 inclusive. `{objectName}` is the name of the object. objectName is case sensitive.
+`{partNumber}` can be anything between 1-10,000 inclusive. `{objectName}` is the name of the object. objectName is case insensitive.
 Internal structure of this object storage is flat, but you can use the delimiter (/) to build your own hierarchy structure in the objectName.
 For examples: objectName can be

 ```
 documents/asd.txt Documents/asd.txt